OriHasin/DevelopmentStaff/README.md

 ## 🎯 Purpose

 This repository reflects my approach to:
 - **Investigate and Explore**: Deep dives into libraries, frameworks, and technologies.
 - **Learn and Apply**: Building small projects and examples to solidify understanding.
 - **Share and Inspire**: Creating a resource that is valuable for others seeking practical insights into similar topics.

 ---

-## 🚀 How to Use

-1. **Explore the Code**: Navigate through directories to find well-documented examples and best-practice implementations.
-2. **Run the Examples**: Clone the repository and execute scripts or projects to see them in action.
-3. **Adapt the Ideas**: Use the examples and concepts as a foundation for your own learning or development.

----